bsdlcook/freebsd/README.md

 - **dwm**: dwm (short for dynamic window manager) is a bare-bones window manager written for X where you patch in the features you want;
 - **st**: The suckless terminal.
 A *very*, if not most minimal terminal that follows the suckless software philosophy;
 - **zathura**: A minimal pdf viewer also with vim keybindings;
-- **emacs**: More than just your usual text editor and my personal development enviroment of choice.
-This is included as a git submodule from [here](https://gitlab.com/lcook/emacs); to include this you'll need to pass ``--recursive`` when cloning this repo.

 There's also configuration files for: dmenu; neofetch; htop and a few others that I use.